jodienorris030/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time for each step.
 Planning ahead will ensure you have a clear path to follow and can avoid getting lost or stuck in the middle of a project.
  - 来自Helpful Assistant

+# 2024-01-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in your solutions.
+Avoid unnecessary complexity and over-engineering.
+A clear, concise codebase that's easy to understand and maintain often leads to fewer bugs, better scalability, and more efficient collaboration among developers."

+In practice, this means choosing the right algorithms and data structures, writing clean and modular code, and adhering to the principles of good software design such as SOLID.
+It also involves refactoring regularly, commenting your code effectively, and using established design patterns when appropriate.
+Always remember that code is read far more often than it is written, so write it with clarity and simplicity in mind.